rehierl/node-tree-outliner/3-basic-design/3-7-0-extensions.md

 The focus of the following considerations is not to define new types of nodes, but to investigate those options which allow to deviate from the default definitions.
-Hence, the first step is to take a look at those aspects which can be altered.
+Hence, the first step is to take a look at those aspects which can be altered while maintaining consistency with the default definitions.
 These options, if any, then allow to extend the definition of sectioning nodes by certain modifiers.

-Note that such modifiers are intended to alter the definition of sectioning nodes while being consistent with their default definitions.
-That is, it must be possible to transform any tree, which is defined based upon those extended definitions, into a tree that is solely based upon the default definitions (and vice versa, i.e. extended description equivalent-to strict/default description).
+Note that it must be possible to transform any tree, which is defined based upon those extended definitions, into a tree that is solely based upon the default definitions (and vice versa, i.e. an extended description must be equivalent to a strict description).

 <!-- ======================================================================= -->
 ## available options